azdavis/millet/docs/errors.md

 Millet couldn't read a file or directory.
 It may not exist, or there may be insufficient permissions.

-To fix, check the path mentioned by Millet to see it exists and Millet may access it.
+To fix, check the path mentioned by Millet to confirm that it exists and that Millet may access it.

 ## 1002